LionelJouin/meridio-2.x/docs/readme.md

 The label `meridio-experiment/dummy-service-selector=true` is ignored by the implementation.
 The reason to have the label is to disable the main Kubernetes EndpointSlice Controller which selects the primary pod IPs.
 The [KEP 4770 (EndpointSlice Controller Flexibility)](https://github.com/kubernetes/enhancements/issues/4770) is proposing a solution to avoid this situation and provide a native Kubernetes feature.

 Discussions are currently happening in the Gateway API community towards an alternative to `Service` as a backend.
-The discussion ([Google Doc](https://docs.google.com/document/d/1N-C-dBHfyfwkKufknwKTDLAw4AP2BnJlnmx0dB-cC4U/edit?tab=t.0#heading=h.7a7xx7cbdmx2)) is about a new object named `EndpointSelector` which would provide a similar `selector` field as the `Service` with more possibility to extend it for modern solutions.
+The [GEP-3539](https://github.com/kubernetes-sigs/gateway-api/issues/3539) is about a new object named `EndpointSelector` which would provide a similar `selector` field as the `Service` with more possibility to extend it for modern solutions.

 ### GatewayRouter